thecodefreak/hosts-adder-bash/README.md

 ### Restore last change

-You know sometimes we regert the things we do :laughing:
+You know sometimes we regert the things we do 🤭

 ```bash
 hostsctl --restore
 ```

-# Have a suggestion ?
-Always here to hear it :smile: [Contact Me](mailto:amaljohnronkha@protonmail.com)